bzminer/bzminer/README.md

 ## Dev fee

 Some algorithms mine to the developer for a small share of the time.
-Each declares its own, it is in the table above, and it is printed in the log at startup — so you can see it before committing a rig, not discover it later. `sha256d`, the open-source example, has none.
+Each declares its own, it is in [the table at the top](#algorithms-and-coins), and it is printed in the log at startup — so you can see it before committing a rig, not discover it later. `sha256d`, the open-source example, has none.

 Every line about it is tagged `[dev fee]`, and each slice announces both ends: